Topics on this page:

 This is a general description of a school's duties and the student's rights when a student is homeless.
 Each situation is different.
-A student and her guardian will probably need legal help if the student’s problem enrolling or transferring cannot be resolved.
+A student and their guardian will probably need legal help if the student’s problem enrolling or transferring cannot be resolved.

 Who is considered Homeless?